 How can we protect our children, especially those under the age of 12, from COVID-19?
-We know that a vaccine is imminent for some of those children.
+We know that a vaccine is imminent for some of those children (as of November of 2021).
 However, the beginning of the school year has focused on the possibility of the spread of COVID-19 among school-aged children and the very real probability that they will bring the virus home and infect unvaccinated family members.

 The good news is that the situation with the COVID-19 virus is much better than it was a year ago.
 The vaccine rollout has made a tremendous difference in the number of daily infections and especially, the number of hospitalizations.